 |¼ tsp each ground cinnamon, ground cardamom and grated nutmeg|

 HINTS AND TIPS FOR SUCCESS

 - Read through the recipe carefully prior to making.
 This way you are less likely to leave anything out or miss an important step later on.

 - Make sure all of your ingredients are at room temperature when you begin.
 If your eggs are cold from the refrigerator, put them into a bowl of warm water (not HOT) for about 10 to 15 minutes before using.

 - Measure out everything needed to make the recipe.
-This is called Mise En Place (everything in place).
+This is a principle in restaurants and fine dining called Mise En Place (everything in place).
 This also ensures that you won’t leave anything out of the recipe.

 - Make sure your butter is ice cold when you begin to rub it into the ingredients for the topping.
 This helps to make nicer clumps.
 You will want a mix of larger and smaller clumps.